 Perhaps the best aspect of the Canon PowerShot SX710 is its relatively low price, even while having no features that will let you down.
 The SX710 would also qualify as a best point and shoot camera under $300, which is great price point for the intermediate level of the digital camera market.

 The PowerShot SX710 has some nice features that make it a contender for a top travel camera too, including a versatile 30X optical zoom lens and more than 20 megapixels of resolution for still images.
 And it’s a thinner model than the other options on the best point and shoot cameras under 500 list, meaning you could carry it in a pocket or a purse relatively easily.
+If you want a bit of an upgrade, take a look at the Canon Powershot G9 X Mark II.

 #3 Pick Nikon P7700